TDex-network/tdex-daemon-alpha/README.md

 From that point on the market making strategy will self regulate the trading price.

-You will also need to deposit in a different address an amount of LBTCs used by all markets to pay for transactions fees.
+You will also need to deposit in a different address an amount of LBTCs used by all markets to pay for transaction fees.

 1. Download and install the [`tdex-cli`](https://github.com/Sevenlab/tdex-cli)
 2. Connect the CLI to the daemon with the gRPC **operator** interface.